-Mr. Remezau was an inaugural member of The Orchestra Now – a training orchestra based at Bard College, New York.
-With TON, Aleh was a frequent performer at Alice Tully Hall, The Metropolitan Museum, and Carnegie Hall.
-Additionally, Mr. Remezau has performed numerous times on oboe and English horn with the New York Philharmonic, appearing on their 2017 Grammy nominated recording of Christopher Rouse’s Symphony No. 4.
-Mr. Remezau has also performed as a pit musician for Wicked on Broadway, in addition to performances at the Shaw Festival.
+Mr. Remezau was an inaugural member of The Orchestra Now (TON) – a training orchestra based at Bard College, New York.
+With TON, he was a frequent performer at Alice Tully Hall, The Metropolitan Museum, and Carnegie Hall.
+In 2018, he was one of select few musicians invited to perform at the renowned Grafenegg Festival in Austria.
+While living in New York City, he has performed numerous times on oboe and English horn with the New York Philharmonic under the baton of world class conductors including Jaap van Zweden, Manfred Honeck, Esa-Pekka Salonen, Neeme Jarvi and others.
+With Alan Gilbert, the New York Philharmonic’s music director at the time, Mr. Remezau can be heard on their 2017 Grammy nominated recording of Christopher Rouse’s Symphony No. 4.

-Born in Minsk, Belarus, Aleh Remezau began his musical studies on piano, and began his study of the oboe at fifteen.
-Remezau is a graduate of the University of Toronto, where he studied with Clare Scholtz; and the Manhattan School of Music, with Liang Wang.
+Aleh Remezau began his musical studies on piano, and his study of the oboe at fifteen.
+He is a graduate of the University of Toronto, where he studied with Clare Scholtz, and the Manhattan School of Music, with Liang Wang.
 He is an alumnus of The Music Academy of the West and Domaine Forget.